Brisbane’s best restaurants, cafes & bars

 Sip, snack and take in the sunset views at this new riverside Italian restaurant.
-You won't walk past without a second-glance at the dreamy, modern interior but it's the food that will have you walking in and taking a seat.
+You won't walk past without a second glance at the dreamy, modern interior but it's the food that will have you walking in and taking a seat.
 Their focus is on simple and authentic style cooking and much to our delight, seafood is consistently a star of most dishes.
-Think chargrilled octopus, baby stuffed squid on squid ink pasta, and Roman-style lamb shoulder – but we promise the whole menu will have you shouting delizioso!

-Have you ever found yourself dreaming of 19th century Parisian countryside?
-Well put those dreams at ease, because The Matriarch's new opening in Newstead features a swanky garden patio lined with olive trees and crystal chandeliers, perfect for an inner-city cocktail escape.
+Have you ever found yourself dreaming of the 19th century Parisian countryside?
+Well put those dreams at ease, because The Matriarch in Newstead features a swanky garden patio lined with olive trees and crystal chandeliers, perfect for an inner-city cocktail escape.

-Now you spend every waking minute enjoying delicious eats along Arthur Street as Mosconi Restaurant & Wine Bar has opened next to local favourite King Arthur.
+Now you can spend every waking minute enjoying delicious eats along Arthur Stree..
 Serving crisp wines and specialty cocktails alongside a menu of European-inspired delights means you can pop by for a nibble and a drink or stay for the full feast – we think the latter is most likely.

-Brisbane's laneways continue to improve with Japanese and Nordic-inspired fare now serving out of Bakery Lane.
-This tiny space (we're talking only 10 seats in its entirety) has an ever changing menu depending on inspiration at the time so you'll never know what to expect – except that it will always be delicious of course.
+This tiny space (we're talking only 10 seats in its entirety) has an ever changing menu depending on inspiration at the time so you'll never know what to expect – except that it will always be delicious, of course.

 Greca, Howard Smith Wharves, Brisbane City

-The most recent addition to the Howard Smiths Wharves precinct is modern Greek taverna Greca.
-Built for long and lazy lunches by the river, Greca wants you to savour every bite and advocates a type of slow eating.
-Start with taramasalata, saganaki cheese and spanakopita before moving onto grilled calamari, Moreton Bay bugs, cumin-spiced lamb ribs and baked lamb shoulder.
+Built for long and lazy lunches by the river, Greca wants you to savour every bite and advocates slow eating.

-The humble bacon and egg roll is the hero at Gaswork's new breaky joint, Yolk.
+The humble bacon and egg roll is the hero at this Gasworks breaky joint, Yolk.
 Whether it's a hangover cure you're after, or an easy breakfast on the go, this Aussie staple is sure to satisfy those hunger pangs.
-Choose from the classic bacon and egg, steak and egg or mushroom and egg and don't forget to add on a hash brown – it'd be criminal not too.

-Eastsiders need not travel for their picturesque breakfasts as the team behind Miss Jones in New Farm has opened a sibling cafe in Hawthorne, aptly named Sister.
-Linger a little longer at this street-side pastel paradise and enjoy a fresh and quirky breakfast – the breakfast gnocchi with a poached egg is to die for.
+Eastsiders need not travel for their picturesque breakfasts as the team behind Miss Jones in New Farm has a sibling cafe in Hawthorne, aptly named Sister.
+Linger a little longer at this street-side pastel paradise and enjoy a fresh and quirky breakfast.

 There were tears among New Farm residents when popular local cafe Pablo closed its doors back in 2016.
-But now regulars can rejoice, as the owners are bringing their delicious cafe fare back to the neighbourhood.
+But now regulars can rejoice, as the owners have brought their delicious cafe fare back to the neighbourhood.
 Expect to find some original favourites back on the menu as well as a range of new specials to delight new and returning patrons.

 Mr Percival's, Howard Smith Wharves, Brisbane City

-We're channeling those endless summer vibes at Mr Percival's, Brisbane's newest overwater bar.
-Drop in for a lazy lunch on the deck, aperitif's at sunset and live music to ease you into the night as you look back onto Brisbane City.
+We're channeling those endless summer vibes at Mr Percival's, Brisbane's overwater bar.
+Drop in for a lazy lunch on the deck, aperitifs at sunset and live music to ease you into the night as you look back onto The City.
 Did we mention it's directly under the Story Bridge?

-This hidey-hole is hidden in the backstreets of South Brisbane, only noticeable by a neon sign and lit up barbers pole.
+This hidey-hole is hidden in the backstreets of South Brisbane, only noticeable by a neon sign and lit-up barbers pole.
 Once found, enjoy signature cocktails, artisan spirits, craft beers and wine within the confined walls of this 35-seat speakeasy bar.
-What could possibly make this place better you ask?
-Next Episode doesn't want you going hungry, so you can order food from nearby Big Roddy's Rippin' Rib Shack to snack and drink the night away.

-The Terrace, Emporium Hotel’s eagerly anticipated rooftop bar is finally open to the public.
-With views for days, fluffy bar stools that blend in with the clouds, and an all-day food menu to keep you hydrated and hunger-free, The Terrace will easily become the place to spend a lazy day this summer.
+The Terrace within South Bank’s Emporium Hotel provides views for days, fluffy bar stools that blend in with the clouds, and an all-day food menu to keep you hydrated and hunger-free.
+The Terrace will easily become the place to spend a lazy day this summer.

 Felons Brewing Co, Howard Smith Wharves, Brisbane City